hybtli/Portfolio-Website/README.md

 # Portfolio-Website

 This is the repository for my personal portfolio website.
-The website showcases my skills, projects, and experience as a software engineer.
+The website showcases my skills, and experience as a software engineer.

 ## Table of Contents